 This is Felicia!
 My girls and I love exploring Houston and we love to read.

-Go HERE to get the book.
+Go HERE to find the book on Amazon.
 Or, better yet, shop local and head to Brazos Bookstore.
 If you mention you saw this review on BigKidSmallCity, you will get a discount... and get to read the book immediately!